 HOW PRECARIOUS IS NEWSOM’S HOLD ON HIS JOB?

-But a reopened economy and the astounding windfall of tax dollars helped him recover his standing.
-Recent polls have shown him surviving the recall, although those same surveys reveal signs of an unsettled public.
-Independent voters, for example, tend to view Newsom’s job performance skeptically, and most say the state is going in the wrong direction.
+But a fading coronavirus crisis, a reopened economy and the astounding windfall of tax dollars helped him recover his standing.
+Recent polls have shown him beating back the recall, although those same surveys reveal signs of an unsettled public.
+Independent voters, for example, tend to view his job performance skeptically, and most say the state is going in the wrong direction.

-Still, Newsom is aided by the fact California is one of the most heavily Democratic states in the country.
-Democratic voters outnumber Republicans by nearly 2 to 1, and the party controls every statewide office while dominating the Legislature and congressional delegation.
+California also is one of the most heavily Democratic states in the country: Democratic voters outnumber Republicans by nearly 2-to-1, and the party controls every statewide office while dominating the Legislature and congressional delegation.